stefancvetincanin/contact-form-mobile/README.md

-This is a contact form for a mobile application.
+This is a contact form for a mobile application.<br>
+No responsive functionality.